Ștefan Voitec: Collective presidency

 According to historian Apostol Stan, this new constitutional arrangement signaled the introduction of "communist totalitarianism under a republican guise."
 During his brief tenure within the Presidium, Voitec traveled to the newly proclaimed Hungarian Republic, invited there for the Revolutionary Centennial.
 As noted by Victor Eftimiu, his speech to the Hungarian Assembly marked the first time a Romanian could report there about "the good relations being formed between the Romanian people and co-inhabiting nationalities, of which the Hungarian group is the most important."
 From April 14, Voitec served as Deputy Prime Minister in Groza's second cabinet, coordinating all cultural offices.
 This made him "the highest-ranking among members of [the formerly Social Democratic] group" in government.
 He had nevertheless lost his Ministry on December 29 or 30, 1947, after falling out of favor with Stalinists.
-Reportedly, Voitec himself blamed Pauker, who, according to his account, had claimed that Voitec had misquoted the advice of his Soviet contacts, to make it seem more liberal.
+Reportedly, Voitec himself blamed Pauker.
+She claimed that Voitec was misquoting his Soviet contacts, to make it seem like they were less demanding than the homegrown communists.

 Voitec presented himself in the elections of March 1948 for a new communist legislature, the Great National Assembly (MAN), taking a seat at Dolj.
 That year, he received the Star of the People's Republic and Ordinul Muncii, both 1st Class.
 During his final months at the Ministry, Voitec signed orders stripping hundreds of academics of their professorships, including those held by his former political allies, Hudiță and Papacostea.
 Papacostea left notes suggesting that Voitec had actually promised to intervene on his behalf alongside Gheorghiu-Dej, but that he never followed through, and would not answer his phone.
 During the backlash, Voitec's deputy, Petre Mironescu-Mera, was identified as a "reactionary instrument".
 Sacked and stripped of his PMR membership with Voitec's approval, he spent 1949–1956 in communist prisons.
 In early 1948, Voitec asked Mircea Florian, director of the school review board (Casa Școalelor), to leave Titel Petrescu and join his party, or to hand in his resignation; Florian chose the latter, exposing himself to more persecution.